GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Method

 \section{Method}

-As shown in Fig.~\ref{fig:moti}, outpainting existing input views is more effective than generating novel views from new camera poses.
 To address challenges in sparse-view 3D reconstruction, we perform geometry-aware outpainting by leveraging multi-view diffusion models.
 By expanding the field-of-view (FOV) of input images, our method simultaneously fills holes, fixes blurred boundaries, and preserves geometric consistency without modifying existing content, resulting in a significantly simpler and faster reconstruction process.

 As illustrated in Fig.~\ref{fig:pipeline}, our pipeline consists of three stages: coarse 3D initialization to obtain geometry priors (Sec.~\ref{sec:coarse_init}), geometry-aware multi-view outpainting to generate enlarged FOV views (Sec.~\ref{sec:GaMO}), and refined 3D reconstruction using the outpainted views (Sec.~\ref{sec:Refine}).